mage-os/mage-os-website/src/pages/blog/mage-os-update-january-2022.md

 These processes will be up for discussion as soon as we’ve published it and invited anyone interested into our Discord (see “The Community” below).

-The Fork is just a contingency fallback for when the day comes large deprecations might happen on the official Magento repository or when those would go away all at once.
+The Fork is just a contingency fallback for when the day comes when large deprecations might happen on the official Magento repository or when those would go away all at once.
 You might remember when Magento 1 was deprecated, not only the repository was gone, but also the merchant documentation.

 We want to be prepared for any scenario in the future, and have complete ownership over a copy of the product and have the knowledge to maintain such an infrastructure.